Artist: Auguste Renoir (French, Limoges 1841–1919 Cagnes-sur-Mer)

 Dimensions: 39 1/2 x 28 1/8 in.
 (100.3 x 71.4 cm)

 Credit Line: Bequest of Stephen C. Clark, 1960

 Renoir portrays a waitress who worked at one of several Parisian restaurants established by a butcher named Duval.
-These "établissements de Bouillon" were described in an 1881 Baedeker guidebook as offering a limited and affordable menu to patrons "waited on by women, soberly garbed, and not unlike sisters of charity."
-Renoir imparted to his comely model an unaffected grace, and, as he once explained in a different context, "I like painting best when it looks eternal without boasting about it: an everyday eternity, revealed on the street corner: a servant-girl pausing a moment as she scours a saucepan, and becoming a Juno on Olympus."
+An 1881 Baedeker guidebook described these "Établissements de Bouillon" as offering a limited and affordable menu to patrons "waited on by women, soberly garbed, and not unlike sisters of charity."
+Renoir imparted to his comely model an unaffected grace.
+As he once said, "I like painting best when it looks eternal without boasting about it: an everyday eternity, revealed on the street corner: a servant-girl pausing a moment as she scours a saucepan, and becoming a Juno on Olympus."